krunal1410393/NYC_flight_Data/README.md

 Q1.
 Which flight is having maximum departure delay?

 Q2.
-Find out delay departure count, on time departure count, early departure count.
+Find best airports in terms of time departure percentage (%).

 Q3.
-Which flight is having maximum number of departure delay count?
+Aircraft speed analysis.

 Q4.
-Plot Flight vs. departure delay count.
+On time arrival percentage(%) analysis.

 Q5.
-Total flight departure count for each origin port.

-Q6.
-Find total on time departure count in each origin port.

-Q7.
-Calculate percentage for each origin port.

-Q8.
-Find best airports in terms of time departure percentage (%).

-Q9.
-Aircraft speed analysis.

-Q10.
-Find Maximum speed of the flight & which flight.

-Q11.
-On time arrival percentage(%) analysis.

-Q12.
-Plot Flight Vs. Flight On Time.

-Q13.
 Maximum number of flights headed to some particular destination.